Reference · Archetypes

 ApproachHonest value statement, not a discount.
 Save the discount for when value fails.

-What damagesConstant promotional pushes.
+What kills the openConstant promotional pushes.
 They become numb.
 Pricing becomes their only signal.

 Common inFashion, electronics, marketplace D2C, beauty.